rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 Even crimes of passion become quite difficult when one cannot buy food or water or transportation.

+Power over money is
+ *total totalitarianism*.
 Complete power over money renders people into slaves, including those managing the money.
-The system itself becomes the all powerful ruler, slaves to the principalities that emerge from our own base instincts.
+The system itself becomes the all powerful ruler, leaving humans to be slaves to the principalities that emerge from our own base instincts.